Fundoshi: Variations

 In late 2008, the Japanese firm Wacoal began marketing fundoshi for women and have had greater than expected sales.
 The loincloths for women come in seven different colors and two designs—plain and chequered.

 Cultural comparisons

 The Japanese idiom "fundoshi o shimete kakaru" ('tighten your loincloth') means the same as the English phrase "roll up your sleeves" or even more accurately "gird up your loins"—in other words, get ready for some hard work.
-The Japanese idiom "tanin no fundoshi" (literally, 'anyone else's fundoshi') means borrow or use tools or materials of anyone else.
+The Japanese idiom "tanin no fundoshi" (literally, 'anyone else's fundoshi') is often used in a cautionary context about borrowing or using tools or materials belonging to someone else, the meaning extended to that of profiting at another's expense or taking risks with someone else's money.